 A fun book that we were introduced to years ago is called Carrots Love Tomatoes.
 We had never heard of this concept before and were intrigued.
 After reading and implementing this book over the years, here is what we have learned.

 Some plants don’t do well when planted with other plants, so why not avoid that.
 Plant companion plants together.
-Weed and water your garden and see a great yield this year.
+Then weed and water your garden and see a great yield this year.

 Basic Plants to Plant Together